LibrePhotos/librephotos/apps/docs/_posts/Installation/0000-01-02-arm_install.md

 ### Architecture

-LibrePhotos will only work, when you have a ARM64 installation.
+LibrePhotos will only work on ARM devices (e.g. Raspberry Pis) if they are running an ARM64 operating system.
 Check what version you have by running `dpkg --print-architecture`.
 If it says `arm64`, you are good to go.
-Otherwise, you need to reinstall your PI with ARM64.
+Otherwise, you need to install an ARM64 operating system on your device.

 ### Size